 Ultraviolet radiation (UV) is a type of radiation produced by the sun and some (although rarely known) artificial sources such as solariums.
 The sun’s radiation is regarded as the number one cause of eye damage, premature aging, sunburn, and skin damage leading to skin cancer.
 There are two dominant types of UV rays that affect the skin— the Long Wave Ultraviolet (UVA) rays and the Short Wave Ultraviolet (UVB) rays.
-Majorly, the skin sunburn is caused by the UVB rays.
+Skin sunburn is caused primarily by the UVB rays.
 These rays are considered the deadliest as they cause the most photo-damage and lead to skin cancer (4).

-The UVA rays, on the other hand, penetrates deep into the skin causing rapid aging of the skin (5), albeit its contribution to sunburn and eventually skin cancer is minimal.
+UVA rays, on the other hand, penetrate deep into the skin causing rapid aging of the skin (5), albeit its contribution to sunburn and eventually skin cancer is minimal.
 All in all, most studies (6) have demonstrated that sun’s exposure accelerates the skin aging process by promoting the "extrinsic aging" branding it as one of the primary cause of premature aging.

 How does UV Radiation Cause Skin Aging?

 When UVA rays penetrate the skin to the dermis (the thickest layer of the skin), it results in the mutation and division of the skin cells producing melanin.
-This results to irregular pigmentation, freckles, premature wrinkles, as well as cancerous and pre-cancerous lesions.
-All these cause looseness (laxity) and stretching; which are the aspects of premature aging (photo-aging) (7).
+This results in irregular pigmentation, freckles, premature wrinkles, as well as cancerous and pre-cancerous lesions.
+All these cause loosening (laxity) and stretching; which are the aspects of premature aging (photo-aging) (7).
 Cell damage as a result of excessive UV rays exposure implies that the skin cells will no longer repair or nourish themselves.
 This is because the UV rays not only impair the synthesis of new collagen but also breaks down its production.

 The UVAs also alter the elastin fibers, the other supportive tissue apart from collagen.
 When those two tissues are affected, the skin loses its flexibility and elasticity which leads to loosening (8).
 In a nutshell, some of the consequences of UV exposure to the skin include: